 So read on to find out the most common ways by which you can collect continuous feedback from your customers.

 Putting up polls and surveys are the easiest way to get customer feedback and suggestions.
 You can create fun polls and surveys to make them interesting for your customers.
 Polls aren’t very time-consuming, they only take a few seconds or minutes.
 And to make it more interesting, you can add fun content related to your product development, so that customers do not find it boring.

 Social media is the most popular way or choice to know what your customers want and to collect their feedback.
 Use social media to know what people and your customers think about you and your products.
-The most common social media platforms are Facebook, Twitter, and Linkedin.
+The most common social media platforms are Facebook, Twitter, WhatsApp API and Linkedin.
 Make use of these platforms to engage with your customers and let them know that you care about them.

 We all know how Emails play a significant role in connecting organizations with clients.
 Another way of getting customers’ feedback is through emails, you can send mails to your clients in the form of a newsletter, survey, poll, and also an online form every once in a while.
 Not only this is a considerable way to stay in touch with your customers but also to solve their problems related to your services and what needs to be improved.

 Don’t underestimate the power of SMS surveys, it’s one of the most powerful and easiest ways to get feedback from customers, also it doesn’t take much of your customer’s time and customers are always in need of speed, right?
 SMS is a great way to communicate with your customers and also a better alternative to emails.